Detecting positive correlations in a multivariate sample: Discussion

+where $C$ is a large enough constant.
+In our previous work, we argued that, at least when $\rho$ is bounded away from 1, the parameter $\rho$ in the correlation-detection problem played a similar role as $\mu^2$ in the detection-of-means setting.
+The case when the sample size $m \to\infty$ is, however, quite different both in the ``dense'' regime $\rho\sqrt{m} \gg n/k^2$, and in the ``intermediary'' regime $\rho\sqrt{m} \succ\sqrt{\log(n/k)/k}$.
+We also note that this regime does seem to have an equivalent in the detection-of-means setting.

+\emph{Computational considerations}.
+The localized squared-sum test, although near-optimal in some regimes, is not computationally tractable in the clique model.
+Following the footsteps of Berthet and Rigollet \cite{berthet}, we find that the convex relaxation of d'Aspremont, El Ghaoui, Jordan and Lanckriet \cite{aspremont} leads to a computationally-tractable test of comparable performance in the ``sparsest'' regime where $m = \OO(k \log(n))$.
+The best performance achievable by tests that can be computed in polynomial time is yet unknown and remains an intriguing open problem.
+The work of Berthet and Rigollet \cite {berthet,berthet2013computational} (on detecting a sparse first principal component) provides a possible route via reduction to the Planted Clique Problem.

-More generally, the problem of detecting correlations of arbitrary sign --- not just positive correlations like we do here --- remains open.
-Though one can design natural tests akin to our squared-sum and local squared-sum tests for that situation, the challenge is in deriving tight lower bounds.
-We mention that our approach to obtaining a lower bound in \secref{lower} does not apply here, since the representation \eqref{eq:representation} is not valid when the correlations are negative.
+\emph{General correlations}.
+More generally, the problem of detecting correlations of arbitrary sign~-- not just positive correlations like we do here -- remains open.
+Even though one can design natural tests akin to our squared-sum and local squared-sum tests for that situation, the challenge is in deriving tight lower bounds.
+We mention that our approach to obtaining a lower bound in Section~\ref{sec:lower} does not apply here, since the representation \eqref {eq:representation} is not valid when the correlations may be negative.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-EAC is partially supported by ONR grant N00014-09-1-0258.
-GL is supported by the Spanish Ministry of Science and Technology grant MTM2009-09063 and PASCAL2 Network of Excellence under EC grant no.\ 216886.
+We would like to thank the anonymous referees for helpful comments and suggestions.
+We also thank Quentin Berthet and Philippe Rigollet for shedding some light on their results at the \emph{Nonparametric and High-dimensional Statistics} conference, held in December of 2012, in Luminy, France.
+EAC was partially supported by NSF grant DMS-11-20888 and ONR grant N00014-09-1-0258.
+GL was supported by the Spanish Ministry of Science and Technology grant MTM2012-37195.